LATHAM SHINDER

 It's that simple.

-My well-defined ghostwriting process guarantees a finished, print-ready memoir in exactly six months.
+My well-defined memoir ghost writing process guarantees a finished, print-ready memoir in exactly six months.

 In the first month, I’ll need an hour or two of your time several days a week.